-This information is also accessible via the Internet on the College website at www.stonehill.edu/x22510.xml
+This information is also accessible via the Internet on the College website at www.stonehill.edu, under Admissions and Financial Aid.

 Notwithstanding any language to the contrary, the College makes the presumption that all students must register each semester.
 If a student fails to do so, College privileges may be revoked including but not limited to access to classes, the residence halls and meal plan.
 No student can register until his/her obligations to the College, financial and otherwise have been cleared through the appropriate office.